 Find out the provenance of the wood you're looking at if you can, to ensure that wise investment, and know that not all old wood is created equal and values are definitely relative.

-Work with a reclaimed wood team that has experience and a reputation for great customer service.
+Work with a reclaimed wood team that has the experience and a reputation for great customer service.

 A supplier that provides clear, transparent communication and documentation.

 Why Heart Pine put Antique Hardwood Flooring on the Map

 It's also the wood species that got all the attention when old textile mills started coming down in the 1970's, just before antique and reclaimed wood started gaining popularity.